hongbinbao/noserunner/README.md

     sudo pip install nose

 ### Installation
-    1: download the latest release from [RELEASE]
+    1: download the latest release from [releases]
     2: unzip it into an avaiable path of HOST

 ### Help